wandb/wandb/experimental/leet-gpui/README.md

 A run that already exists on disk is loaded by every core. `leet-ingest` splits the file into block-aligned ranges (a few small ones first so the first batch lands within milliseconds), frames and decodes each range on a worker, and hands the ranges to the consumer in file order as batches of packed per-metric columns.
 Hot record types are read with a small protobuf wire walker rather than prost, so history items cost a byte compare against the previous record's key at the same position and a float parse, with no string allocation.
 Summary records, which a wide run writes at every step, are folded to the latest value per key as bytes and reach the consumer once.
 Batch buffers go back to a pool after use because freeing a buffer another thread filled costs milliseconds on macOS.
 After the file has been read once, a single thread follows its tail.

-In the app each batch is appended to per-series columns that keep a running extent, an incrementally extended smoothed copy, and the last decimated polyline keyed by length, smoothing, x range, and pixel width; batches are applied for at most 10 ms per frame so a large load stays visible as it comes in.
+In the app each batch is appended to per-series columns that keep a running extent, an incrementally extended smoothed copy, and the last decimated polyline keyed by length, smoothing, x range, and pixel width.
+All loading runs share one frame budget: batches are applied for 6 ms after a frame starts and the next batch waits for the next frame, so a large load stays visible as it comes in.
+The lists a frame derives from the data (metric names, system chart groups, overview rows) are rebuilt only when their inputs change.

 Measured on an M4 Max with `cargo run --release -p leet-ingest --example bench -- run.wandb`: